qooxdoo/qooxdoo/docs/desktop/widget/table_remote_model.md

 ]};
 ```

-Moreover, the backend has to deliver the row count, i. e. the number of rows the
+Moreover, the backend has to deliver the row count, i.e. the number of rows the
 table contains.
 This is what the `_loadRowCount` function of your subclass
 expects to get.
 Please make sure that the URLs
 `http://localhost/services/getTableCount.php` and